DMM006/House-Price-Prediction/README.md

     - Interpret the Results

 - Various visual graphs such as matplotlib and seaborn are used for Exploratory Data Analysis and sklearn and statsmodel modules are used for building the model
+- Various additional analysis also carried out by addressing Assignment Part-II also
 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->